Nun of Watton: Account

 The male culprit fled from Watton; however, his subsequent whereabouts were revealed by the nun.
 He was then tracked down by several brothers from Watton, who captured him by having one brother impersonate the culprit's lover and lure him in, while the other brothers lay in wait to attack.

-After the young man was captured, the nuns, filled with religious zeal and with a desire to avenge their injured virginity, engaged in a brutal attack of the offending brother.
+After the young man was captured, the nuns, filled with religious zeal and with a desire to avenge their injured virginity, engaged in a brutal attack on the offending brother.
 He was taken by them, thrown down, and held while his lover stood by.
 She was handed an instrument, presumably a knife of some sort, and she was forced to castrate him.
 At this point, one of the senior sisters snatched the newly severed genitalia and thrust them into the disgraced nun's mouth.

 Following the castration, the young man was returned to the brothers, and the nun was put back into her prison.
 Henry Murdac, Archbishop of York, who had brought her to the priory, then appeared to the nun in her sleep, instructing her to confess her sins and recite psalms.
 He returned to her again on the following night, just when the nun was about to give birth.
 He was accompanied by two heavenly women, who took away the baby, and cleansed the young nun's body of sin and pregnancy.
 This caused her chains and fetters to fall off.

 The next morning, her caretakers found her healthy, clean, and distinctly not pregnant.
 After thorough inspection of her cell, they found no evidence of a birth at all.
 Additionally, the chains and fetters that had previously held her had fallen off.
 After Gilbert was informed of these miraculous events, he consulted Aelred before proceeding.
 Aelred investigated and declared the event to be a miracle after deciding that she could have been freed "neither by others nor by herself without the strength of God", and therefore it would be sacrilegious to imprison her again.
 Aelred fully accepted the authenticity of the events he described, and deemed the miraculous delivery of the child and the freeing of the nun from her fetters to be more important than the preceding acts of adultery and punishment.
 However, he was also intensely critical of the nun's fellow sisters and of Gilbert of Sempringham himself for their lack of pastoral care.